kobbob/SEI-Project-Two/README.md

 <img src="https://media.giphy.com/media/udmx3pgdiD7tm/giphy.gif" width="350">

-To explore this project, you can find the deployed app via Netlify [here](https://the-great-greezybob-site.netlify.app/).
+To explore this project, you can find the deployed app via Netlify [here](https://the-great-greezybob-site.netlify.app/) or jump to the [Demo](#demo) section to see the app in action!

 ## Navigation